miladrahimi/php-jwt/README.md

 ### HMAC Algorithms

-HMAC algorithms are symmetric, the same algorithm can both sign and verify JWTs.
+HMAC algorithms use symmetric keys, the same key can both sign and verify JWTs.
 This package supports HS256, HS384, and HS512 of HMAC algorithms.
-The example mentioned above demonstrates how to use an HMAC algorithm to sign and verify a JWT.
+The example mentioned above demonstrates how to use an HMAC algorithm (HS256) to sign and verify a JWT.

 ### RSA Algorithms